Tiaraha-funny/gatsby-portfolio/content/posts/Birthday-app/index.md

   ]
 ---

 I created a birthday application as CRUD with pure vanilla Javascript.
-This app shows us whose person is the closest to have birthday.
-All the people's birthday are stored in the localstorage.
+This app shows us whose birthday is closest.
+The birthdays are stored in the local storage.

 This app allows the users to add anyone they like to the lists.
-They can edit names and birth of date.
-Also, they can delete any people's birthday.
-The lists of the people's birthday are sorted by the nearest birthday.
-Through this app, the users will easily remember who has birthday next.
+They can edit names and the date of birth.
+Also, they can delete a birthday.
+The lists of the people's birthdays are sorted by the nearest birthday.
+Through this app, the user will easily remember who has the upcoming birthday.